In Europe, ozone is considered a primary sanitizer in many public and private pools, and their reliance on chlorine is much less than in the U.S..

 O³ is an unnatural, unstable state for oxygen, and they don’t last for long.
 Immediately after creation, they begin blasting everything around them in the water, as they travel through the pipe.
 Once in the pool, it soon makes it’s way to the surface to gas off.

-For pools that wish to use ozone as the primary sanitizer, you would want to install the larger Del Eclipse 4 unit.
-You can supplement the ozonator with chlorine tablets or use a mineral sanitizer.
+For pools that wish to use ozone as the primary sanitizer, you would want to install the larger Del Eclipse 2 or 4 unit.
+You will need to supplement the ozonator with chlorine tablets and/or a mineral sanitizer.
 Occasional shocking is advised.
 You can use chlorine shock, or non-chlorine shock, every few weeks.

 Ozone as a Supplemental Sanitizer

-Using the Del Eclipse 1 or 2 unit as a back-up to chlorine tablets allows you to use far fewer tabs each week, and run your chlorine level as low as 0.5 ppm, with occasional shocking as needed to remove chloramines.
+For small pools, using the Del Eclipse 1 or 2 unit as a back-up to chlorine tablets allows you to use far fewer tabs each week, and run your chlorine level as low as 0.5 ppm, with occasional shocking to remove chloramines.
 Ozone keeps your water sanitary, even if you’ve let the chlorine level dip below normal.

 Installing a Del Ozonator